janvmusic/Learning/data-intensive-apps/chapter7.md

 ## Serializability
 **Serializable isolation** is usually regarded as the strongest isolation level.
-- It guarantees that even though transactions may execute in parallel, the end result is the ame as they had executed one at a time.
+- It guarantees that even though transactions may execute in parallel, the end result is the time as they had executed one at a time.
 - Transactions executed _serially_ without any concurrency.
-- Encures that if transactions behave correctly when run individually, the continue to be correct when run concurrently
+- Ensures that if transactions behave correctly when run individually, the continue to be correct when run concurrently
 - It prevents _all_ possible race conditions.

 **So, if it's so magical, why aren't all dbs using it?** They can implement serializability in 3 ways